mrevans7/ST558_Project1/README.md

 # Exploratory Data Analysis

-In this section of the report, we will explore some the data sets we aquired.
+In this section of the report, we will explore some the data sets we acquired.
 We will look at contingency tables to see counts of different variables, numerical summaries to see the distributions of our data, and graphics to further explore trends.